The best alternatives to Xoom when sending a money transfer.

 14. Currency Online

 Founded in 1986, Currency Online was one of the first to offer online money transfer services.
-HiFX became its parent company in 2008, and it continues to offer low competitive rates by cutting the usual banking fees out of the picture.
+It continues to offer low competitive rates today by cutting your typical banking fees out of the picture.

-- Not available in the US, Quebec (Canada) or Japan
+- Not available in the US, Japan or specific areas in Canada.

-- Fees are proportionate to the amount transferred.
-The larger the transfer, the more money they take.
+- Due to proportionate fees, the larger your transfer, the more money in PayPal’s pocket.

 Who else has a money-back guarantee?

-Other services with a money back guarantee if your money transfer does not work out:
+Other services offer a money-back guarantee if your money transfer doesn’t work out as expected:

 Compare minimum and maximum transfer limits